Bhavyansh03-tech/Anime/README.md

 ## Contact

-For questions or feedback, please contact [@Bhavyansh03-tech](https://github.com/Bhavyansh03-tech).
+For questions or feedback, please contact [@Bhavyansh03-tech](https://github.com/Bhavyansh03-tech) on GitHub or connect with me on [LinkedIn](https://www.linkedin.com/in/bhavyansh03/).

 ---